These 280-Character Tweets From Celebs Make It All Seem Worth It

 Okay, but...

 Tweets with 280 characters aren't that long.
-It's like our favorite Twitter personalities moved from a black box theater to a slightly bigger black box theater.
+It's like our favourite Twitter personalities moved from a black box theatre to a slightly bigger black box theatre.
 Now, there's more room to play around and — more importantly, perhaps — to make powerful statements.
-Our favorite celebrities have room to ramble, and rambling can lead to some unexpected and sometimes profound places.
+Our favourite celebrities have room to ramble, and rambling can lead to some unexpected and sometimes profound places.
 It's all going to be worth it, we promise!

 Listen, transitions are hard.
 We all miss the short, quippy tweets of last month.
 But it might just be okay.
 Ahead, the longish tweets from celebrities that make this rough patch seem semi-alright.